Kempen–Venlo railway: History

 In the mid-1860s there were three different routes considered for the railway line.
 Option A would have passed by the Krickenbeck lakes.
 Option B was planned as a line past Dorenburg castle (to the north of Grefrath) towards Hinsbeck and southeast of Leuth towards Kaldenkirchen.
 The realised route corresponded to the proposed option C. There were also considerations for a short time of building a branch line from Lobberich via Boisheim to Waldniel.

 From Kaldenkirchen the line ran parallel to the Venlo–Viersen line of the Bergisch-Märkische Railway Company (Bergisch-Märkische Eisenbahn-Gesellschaft), so that both lines appeared to form a double-track line.
 Today, the remaining tracks on this section of the line are considered to form the Venlo–Viersen line.

 After the end of operations, the section between Kempen and Grefrath was rebuilt as a cycle path.
-It is now planned to convert the remaining Grefrath-Kaldenkirchen section into a cycle path.
+The remaining Grefrath-Kaldenkirchen section was also converted later.